redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getRequiredLaunchAttributes

  The `server/getRequiredLaunchAttributes` request is sent by the client to get any additional attributes required for launch or that can customize launch behavior.
 Some server types may require references to a specific library, a clear decision about which of several configurations the server should be launched with, or any other required details required to successfully start up the server.
+This request may return null if the parameter is invalid.

 This endpoint takes the following json schemas as parameters: